Realization is nothing to be gained anew....Realization consists of getting rid of the false idea that one is not realized.

 The first “stage” is ordinary relative consciousness – the world as we think it is, a collection of separate things, including “me” who is “in here” looking out an external world “out there.”

 The second “stage” of no mountains and valleys is the discovery that there is no actual boundary between “in here” and “out there,” that everything is one inseparable and seamless whole, that there is no “me.”
 This is the realization of what is the same in every different experience.
-It is the discovery of the Absolute, the ever-present, the ever-changing.
+It is the discovery of the Absolute, the ever-present, ever-changing, formlessness or emptiness of everything.
 But this is still not enlightenment, although it is often mistaken for enlightenment, and many people get "stuck in the absolute" for awhile along the way.

 But in clinging to the absolute, there is still a subtle dualism.
 With true enlightenment, there are mountains and valleys again.
 Good and evil are aspects of one inseparable whole and we can discern a difference between them.
 There is only the timeless, ever-present Now and there is history, evolution, and planning for the future.
 I am boundless awareness and I am Joan.
 Both sides of the coin are true.
 Zen masters have called this "leaping clear of the many and the One" or “the merging of difference and unity.”
 It is clearly seen that mountains and valleys are “not one, not two.”
 There is no need to grasp life with a concept, and in fact, it is realized that life is ungraspable.
 We can use concepts, but we don't mistake them for the reality they describe.
 There is no longer a need to push away the experience of being Joan or to make sure that “I” am continually identified as “impersonal awareness” and not as the character in the story.
-There is no separate “I” to be identified as either one, for the True “I” beholds it all without separation.
+There is no separate “I” to be identified as either one, for the True “I” is everything and no-thing.

 Many teachers are in love with the story that they are enlightened, and they love to tell the story again and again.
 We hear about their walk across the park or the magical moment in their kitchen when their self dropped away forever.
 Enlightenment is portrayed as a personal experience, an achievement, a permanent state.
 But any such experience or achievement is only a moment in a dream.
-Yes, in the dream-like movie of waking life, some characters do report sudden and dramatic transformations, and some characters are undeniably clearer and freer of delusion than most, and in a conventional sense, it is functionally useful to recognize and discern such differences.
+Yes, in the dream-like movie of waking life, some characters do report sudden and dramatic transformations, and yes, some characters are undeniably clearer and freer of delusion than most, and in a conventional sense, it is functionally useful to recognize and discern such differences.
 If we're looking for a teacher, not everyone is equally qualified.
 But at a deeper level, if we look more closely, we will find that there is no one to be permanently enlightened or permanently deluded.
 There is no one who is a caterpillar in one moment and then a butterfly in the next.
 There is no caterpillar and no butterfly.
-There is only unbroken unicity from which nothing stands apart.
+There is only unbroken unicity from which no-thing stands apart.
 A true teacher will not be endlessly tooting their own horn and encouraging you to idolize or idealize them, but rather, they will be deflecting all your attempts to make them special and put them up on pedestals.
 A true teacher is not afraid to acknowledge their humanness, their fallibility, and their imperfections.
 A true teacher is always still a student.
 A true teacher pulls every rug you try to stand on out from under you -- they don't keep handing you more and more rugs.
 Enlightenment has no beginning and no ending.
 It is not a state you enter or leave.
 There is no finish line in waking up.
 It is always Now.
 And there is no end to this unfolding discovery and Self-realization.

-Even after the thought-sense of separation, solidification or individual agency has been seen through, it can (and probably will) reappear.
+Even after the thought-sense of separation and individual agency has been seen through, it can (and probably will) reappear.
 Even after the rope is clearly seen to be a rope and not a snake, it can—in another moment—be mistaken again for a snake, and when that happens, the body responds automatically with fear, contraction and recoil.
-The snake is never real, but it can momentarily seem real, just as the separate “I” is never real but can momentarily seem real.
+The snake is never real, but it can momentarily seem real.
 Does there come a time when this mistake has been so fully exposed that it can never again occur in any way, ever?
 For whom does this question and this concern arise?
 Is there someone who makes this mistake and who longs to stop being a fool?
 Isn’t it only from the perspective of the mirage-like "me" that it seems to matter whether or not "I" mistake a rope for a snake?
 We don't know what the next moment may bring.
 In any given moment, the mirage of separation may occur.
 But what can perhaps fall away is the need for this never to happen again.

 If boundlessness is momentarily forgotten and overlaid with a sense of “me” as a separate somebody, who cares?
 Who is not enlightened?
 Find this one!

-There are certainly many characters in the movie of waking life who experience or manifest more or less stormy weather – more or less anger, more or less depression, more or less compulsive behavior, more or less upset.
+There are certainly many characters in the movie of waking life who experience or manifest more or less stormy weather – more or less anger, more or less depression or anxiety, more or less compulsive or addictive behavior, more or less upset.
 Such differences may have little to do with enlightenment and everything to do with genetics, neurochemistry, brain function, hormone levels, and the infinite conditioning of nature and nurture.
 Some bodyminds have stormier weather just as some cities have stormier weather.
 It's not personal.
 When I look for where this person called “Joan Tollifson” begins and ends, I find no beginning and no ending.
 When I try to grasp or pin down this “person,” I find only continuous change.
-So what exactly is this supposed entity who would be enlightened or unenlightened?
+So what exactly is this supposed entity who would be permanently enlightened or unenlightened?